SUPER CHARGE YOUR NEW YEARS ROUTINE 🍄

 Introduction: Navigating the World of CBD and Cannabis

 If you’ve ever been curious about the differences between CBD and cannabis, it’s commonly perceived that CBD is a weaker form of cannabis, but they actually represent different compounds with distinct effects, legal statuses, and potential benefits.
 Let’s dive into the landscape of CBD and cannabis to break down these differences so you’re clear on what these are.
+You’ve likely notices a ton of stores selling CBD and THC products including gummies and more, so it’s important to understand what you are buying.

 What Are CBD and Cannabis?